q8fft/Alm3rb/README.md

 # Alm3rb
-This is first version Alm3rb Convert Arabic text any Values
+This is first version Alm3rb Convert Arabic text to any Values you want.